mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 ## CSS parser errors

-When a CSS error is encountered, the browser's {{glossary("parser")}} ignores the lines containing the errors, discarding the minimum amount of content before returning to {{glossary("parse", "parsing")}} the CSS as normal.
+When a CSS error is encountered, the browser's {{glossary("parser")}} ignores the line containing the errors, discarding the minimum amount of CSS code before returning to {{glossary("parse", "parsing")}} the CSS as normal.
 The "error recovery" is just the ignoring or skipping of invalid content.
-This recovery from errors allows a browser to discard the line containing the unrecognized content.

 The fact that browsers ignore invalid code enables the use of new CSS features without worrying about anything being broken in older browsers.
 A browser may not recognize a new feature, but that is okay.
+The discarding of invalid content without throwing an error allows both old and new syntaxes to coexist in the same ruleset, although bear in mind that they should be specified in that order.
+For example:

+(include a syntax block here showing an example)

-The discarding of invalid content without throwing an error also allows for both old and new syntaxes to coexist, in that order.
-Browsers render the old syntax until they recognize the new syntax as valid.
-Because browsers ignore invalid CSS, the valid fallbacks don't get overwritten by the new CSS that follows it that is perceived as invalid.
+Browsers will render the old syntax until they recognize the new syntax as valid, at which point the new syntax will override the old.
+Until then, the valid fallback won't get overwritten by the new CSS, because the browser perceives it as invalid.

 The type and amount of CSS that a browser ignores due to an error depends on the type of error.
 Some common error situations are listed below: